jqlang/jq/README.md

 If you're not using the latest git version but instead building a released tarball (available on the website), then you won't need to run `autoreconf` (and shouldn't), and you won't need flex or bison.

+To cross-compile for OS X and Windows, see docs/Rakefile's build task and scripts/crosscompile.
+You'll need a cross-compilation environment, such as Mingw for cross-compiling for Windows.